 Stop in Debrecen, Hungary

-Since the time allowed it, I decided to stop for a couple of hours in Debrecen, Hungary to explore the city.
+Since the time allowed, I decided to stop for a couple of hours in Debrecen, Hungary to explore the city.
 And I have to say I was surprised by this small but beautiful city.

 Some would say those small cities don’t have anything worth mentioning, but the entire centre of Debrecen is full of beautiful buildings and churches.